 In the subsequent discussion I am using 35-mm equivalent focal lengths.

 Most digital cameras have a 3X zoom, with a focal length range from around 35 mm to 105 mm.
 35 mm is a modest wide angle, and 105 mm is a modest telephoto.
-Superzoom cameras have extreme zoom ranges of 8X or 10X.
+A few cameras have extreme zoom ranges of 8X or 10X.
 These generally have about the same minimum focal length of around 35mm, but these usually have a much longer maximum focal length.
-Digital SLR's almost always have interchangeable lenses that allow you to pick whatever focal length you want.

 Long focal lengths mean you can get a tight photo of your children's faces, or a shot on the soccer field where you child is actually recognizable.
 Extreme focal lengths let you get in real close to the action even from the sidelines of a soccer field.